PieterSmith81/PieterSmith81/README.md

 My transition from ERP systems consulting to web development is fueled by a passion for solving complex problems, embracing new technologies, and rekindling my love for computer programming.
 I am dedicated to cultivating collaboration and empowering others through meaningful support.
 I firmly believe that "you win as a team and you lose as a team!"

+I am also a huge fan of all things Crypto, DeFi, NFT, Metaverse, Blockchain, and Web3.

 ## Interesting Facts

 🎫 I have been to hundreds of live music concerts in my life...
 Everything from Foo Fighters to Andrea Bocelli.